-This article was written by Dynautics founder and CEO, Dr Henry Robinson, and subsequently published in The Digital Ship and Maritime Journal.
-It is also scheduled for print in the September/October 2021 edition of RINA’s Ship & Boat International.
+This article was written by Dynautics founder and CEO, Dr Henry Robinson, and subsequently published in The Digital Ship, Maritime Journal and the September/October 2021 edition of RINA’s Ship & Boat International.

 Henry has a degree in Physics and a PhD in Electronic Engineering and has been working in marine electronics and autopilots for the last 25 years.

 The design and build of uncrewed surface vessels (USVs) is complex and challenging.
 Hundreds of decisions relating to mission goals, payload requirements, power budget, hull design, communication systems and propulsion control and management need to be analysed and implemented.

 Crewed vessel builders often rely on single-source suppliers for propulsion and instrumentation to help the crew control the vessel.
 In the case of an uncrewed (or partially crewed) vessel, the builder needs to replace elements of the human interface with a remote human interface.
 Creating remote-control capability for propulsion systems requires interaction with their internal communications, which are often proprietary and closed.
 Companies such as Torqeedo, Volvo, Mercury and many others provide control interfaces that are designed for manned operation.
 For uncrewed vessels, enhanced control interfaces are required to make the designer’s task easier.

 Uncrewed surface vessels vary in size from under 1 metre LOA to 20 metres and beyond, with displacements ranging from a few kilograms to many tonnes.
 Unsurprisingly therefore, propulsion systems cover a wide range of power levels, interfaces and technologies.